HLammers/cybo-drummer/README.md

   * *data* is one or two data values (for example for note on or note off: note and velocity)
   * *[HH HH HH]* is the raw MIDI message in hexadecimal format
 > [!NOTE]
-> SysEx (system exclusive) data is filtered out by the router and won’t show, MIDI clock data is filtered out by the monitor and won’t show either.<br clear="right"/>
+> SysEx (system exclusive) data is filtered out by the router and won’t show, MIDI clock data and active sensing are filtered out by the monitor and won’t show either.<br clear="right"/>

 <img src="/screenshots/mon_3.png" align="right">